 An internal power struggle gets set up: one part of you is saying "Don't eat," while the other part of you is grabbing food, saying "Don't tell me what to do."
 Or one part is saying, "No more alcohol," and the other part is saying "I really need a drink."
 Or one part is saying "Smoking is going to kill us," and the other part is saying "I don't care.
 Life is not worth it if I can't smoke."

 The problem with these controlling decisions is that the authoritarian wounded self does not have the power to carry them out for long.
-You may be able to follow through for a few days or even for a few weeks, but without a disciplined loving Adult whose power comes through you from your Guidance, the permissive, indulgent, resistant wounded self takes over and you find yourself bingeing or eating junk, drinking, using drugs, smoking, or spending once again.
+You may be able to follow through for a few days or even for a few weeks, but without a disciplined loving adult self who wants to take responsibility for your feelings and whose power comes through you from your higher self, the permissive, indulgent, resistant wounded self takes over and you find yourself bingeing or eating junk, drinking, using drugs, smoking, or spending once again.